wuchen-huawei/Readme/Php-README.md

     - `$stream`: stream object, default is sys.stdout.
     - `$logLevel`: log level, default is INFO.

-After enabled log, the SDK will print the access log by default, every request will be recorded in console like:
+After enabled log, the SDK will print the access log by default, every request will be recorded to the console like:

 ``` text
 [2020-10-16 03:10:29][INFO] "GET https://iam.cn-north-1.myhuaweicloud.com/v3.0/OS-CREDENTIAL/credentials/W8VHHFEFPIJV6TFOUOQO" 200 244 7a68399eb8ed63fc91018426a7c4b8a0